edan-bainglass/code-for-research/VASP-tools/ising/README.md

 ## Note

 - The program is currently incomplete.
-The mechanics are in place, but the full consideration of contributing factors is not yet flushed out in the code.
+The mechanics are in place, but the full consideration of contributing factors is not yet fleshed out in the code.
 This is an ongoing task.